Incremental Medians via Online Bidding: Introduction and Summary of Results

+To prove the theorem below (see Section~\ref{sec: fractional medians}), we extend the proof of Theorem~\ref{thm: cost competitive randomized} to the fractional case, then note that the randomized algorithm for the fractional problem can be derandomized without increasing the competitive ratio.

+\begin{theorem} If the distance function is metric then there is a deterministic polynomial-time algorithm that produces a $2e$-cost-competitive incremental fractional median. \end{theorem}

+One motivation for introducing fractional incremental medians (in addition to its own independent interest) is the possibility that the above theorem, or its improvements, could be used to improve the $c$-cost-competitive ratio for the integral case.
+Note that $\fopt_k\le\opt_k$, so if we could somehow round a fractional $c$-competitive incremental median to an integral solution, giving up a factor of, say, $3$ in the cost, then we would have a $3c$-cost-competitive deterministic algorithm for incremental medians.
+(See \cite{bucNao06} for a similar approach for online problems.)
+However, the ratio $2e$ above is insufficient for this, in that even with $c=2e$, the resulting ratio $3c=6e$ is larger than the current best ratio of $16$.
+Note that we are unlikely to lose less than a factor of $3$ in rounding the fractional incremental median, as it is at least as hard as rounding a fractional $k$-median.

-\myparagraph{The $kl$-medians problem.} A natural question to ask is whether better competitive ratios are possible if the number of medians can take only some limited number of values.
-As shown in \cite{MetPla00,mettu03}, no algorithm can be better than $2$-competitive even when there are only two possible numbers of medians, either $1$ or $k$, for some large $k$.
-Here, we solve the deterministic $k,l$-median problem (where the number of medians is either $k$ or $l > k$).
+\paragraph{The $kl$-medians problem.} A natural question to ask is whether better competitive ratios are possible if the number of facilities can take only some limited number of values.
+As shown in \cite{MetPla00,mettu03}, no algorithm can be better than $2$-competitive even when there are only two possible numbers of facilities, either $1$ or $k$, for some large $k$.

+For any $1\le k < l\le n$, we define the \emph{$kl$-medians} problem as the restricted version of the incremental medians problem where the number of facilities is either $k$ or $l$.
+In Section~\ref{sec: kl-medians}, we determine almost exactly the competitive ratio of the $kl$-medians problem in the deterministic case:

-\begin{theorem} For any $k<l$, there is a deterministic oblivious algorithm for $kl$-medians with competitive ratio $2-1/l$, and no better ratio is possible. \end{theorem}
+\begin{theorem} Let $1\le k < l \le n$. {\rm (a)} If the distance function is metric, then there is a deterministic $kl$-median algorithm with cost-competitive ratio $2-1/l$, and {\rm (b)} no ratio better than $2-1/(l-k+1)$ is possible. \end{theorem}

-\myparagraph{Oblivious fractional medians.} A \emph{fractional $k$-median} is a solution to the linear program which is the relaxation of the standard integer program for the $k$-median problem.
-The natural \emph{oblivious} version of this fractional problem is to find a $c\ge 1$ and, for every integer $k\in[n]$ simultaneously, a pair $(x_{if}^{(k)}),(y_f^{(k)})$ meeting the constraints of the above linear program, as well as $y_f^{(k)}\leq y_f^{(k+1)}$ (for all $f$) and $\sum_u\sum_f{}x_{uf}d_{uf}\le{}c\cdot\opt_k$ (where $\opt_k$ is the minimum cost of any fractional $k$-median).
-The goal is to minimize the competitive ratio $c$.

-The proof of the theorem below (omitted) extends the proof of Theorem~\ref{thm: cost competitive}, along with the observation that the randomized algorithm for the fractional problem can be derandomized without increasing the competitive ratio.